 ROLE OF THE FUNDING SOURCEAll sources of funding should be declared as an acknowledgement at the end of the text.
 Authors should declare the role of study sponsors, if any, in the study design, in the collection, analysis and interpretation of data; in the writing of the manuscript; and in the decision to submit the manuscript for publication.
 If the study sponsors had no such involvement, the authors should so state.
 PREPARATION OF SCRIPTS

-Language Editing: International Science Editing and Asia Science Editing can provide English language and copyediting services to authors who want to publish in scientific, technical and medical journals and need assistance before they submit their article or, it is accepted for publication.
+All publications will be in English.
+Authors whose 'first' language is not English should arrange for their manuscripts to be written in idiomatic English before submission.
+Please also ensure that your manuscript has been thoroughly checked for errors prior to submission.Language Editing: International Science Editing and Asia Science Editing can provide English language and copyediting services to authors who want to publish in scientific, technical and medical journals and need assistance before they submit their article or, it is accepted for publication.
 Authors can contact these services directly: International Science Editing http://www.internationalscienceediting.com and Asia Science Editing http://www.asiascienceediting.com or, for more information about language editing services, please contact email@example.com who will be happy to deal with any questions.

 Please note Elsevier neither endorses nor takes responsibility for any products, goods or services offered by outside vendors through our services or in any advertising.
 For more information please refer to our terms & conditions http://authors.elsevier.com/terms_and_conditions.html.You should have your contribution typed in double-line spacing, on one side only of A4 paper.
 Do not underline anything and leave wide margins.
 Please also add line numbers to your submitted manuscript (e.g. 5, 10 , 15 etc.) and number every page.

 EMG data should be collected and presented according to the 'Standards for Reporting EMG Data' printed at the back of each issue of this journal.All authors should sign a cover note to acknowledge that they have read, and approve of, the content of the manuscript as submitted.

 SUBMISSIONSAuthors are requested to submit their original manuscript and figures online via http://ees.elsevier.com/jek.
 This is the Elsevier web-based submission and review system.
 You will find full instructions located on this site.
 Please follow these guidelines to prepare and upload your article.
 Once the uploading is done, the system automatically creates an electronic pdf proof, which is then used for reviewing.
 All correspondence, including notification of the Editor's decision and requests for revisions, will be managed via this system.Paper copies and email submissions are also currently accepted.
 Please submit to:

 For the Americas, Europe, Africa and the Middle East:Professor M. Solomonow, Professor & Director, Bioengineering Division & Musculoskeletal Disorders Research Laboratory, University of Colorado Health Sciences Center, Mailstop 8343, PO Box 6511, Aurora, CO., 80045, USA; Tel.: (303) 724-0383, Fax: (303) 724-0394

 For the Far East and Australia:Professor T. Moritani, Laboratory of Applied Physiology, TheGraduate School of Environmental Studies, Kyoto University, Sakyo-ku, Kyoto 606, Japan; Tel: 81 75 753 6888, Fax: 81 75 753 6734

 JEK now accepts original articles within a word limit of 5,000 words (including title page, abstract, text, references & figure legends).
 Reviews and special articles (keynote lectures or a Special issue articles) are exempted from this limit.

 You should arrange your contribution in the following order: